By Nicholas Cox August 17, 2021

 Figure 3: Key Operational Data Collected in Everyday Systems

-Now organisations are discovering they have vast amounts of valuable information that’s collected every day in ERP, CRM, HCM, Supply Chain and other systems (See Figure 3) – information that has not typically been leveraged to support daily and weekly operating decisions.
-The organisations that can harness these large volumes of operational, and often, transactional data to identify key trends and ‘signals’ can move to support daily and weekly decisions.
+Now organisations are discovering they have vast amounts of valuable information that's collected every day in ERP, CRM, HCM, Supply Chain and other systems — information that has not typically been leveraged to support daily and weekly operating decisions.
+The organisations that can harness these large volumes of operational and often transactional data to identify key trends and 'financial signals' can move to support daily and weekly decisions.
 Such decisions can positively impact month-end financial results and therefore the performance of the overall organisation.

 6. Lack of Transparency, Auditability & Controls